 High School Teacher

-Likewise, if you have an interest in education but not in working in a classroom, there are options for you to work behind the scenes creating lesson plans and curricula in the subject of law.
-There are plenty of nonprofit organizations that offer curriculum around a variety of social-justice areas, such as civic engagement, immigration law, and civil rights.
-Check out Teaching for Change, Street Law, and Southern Poverty Law Center, to start.
+If you have an interest in education but aren’t too keen on working in a classroom, there are options for you to work behind the scenes creating lesson plans and curricula in the subject of law.
+There are plenty of nonprofit organizations that create programs around a variety of social-justice areas such as civic engagement, immigration law, and civil rights.
+Check out Teaching for Change, Street Law, and The Southern Poverty Law Center to learn more.

 Pro Tip: If you'd prefer to work in the public sector, there are plenty of jobs with elected officials and government agencies at all levels that would love to have you.

 Nonprofit Executive Director

-If you pursue this path, you’ll likely need to obtain more education and perhaps a certification.
-But the skills you learned in law school will likely help you as a therapist.
-In law school you were taught to be analytical and to listen to your clients, and if you’re motivated by wanting to help people, then providing therapy to them is another great option.
+If you pursue this path, you’ll likely need to obtain more education—perhaps a certification, perhaps a PhD.
+However, the skills you’ve already learned in law school will likely help you as a therapist.
+In law school you were taught to be analytical and to listen to your clients, and if you’re motivated by a desire to help people, then providing therapy services is a great option.

-Another bonus is that there’s actually an emerging field of therapists who specialize in working with stressed-out attorneys.
-What better training is there for helping someone who is unhappy working as a lawyer than experience as a lawyer?
+In fact, there is an emerging field of therapists who specialize in working with stressed-out attorneys.
+What better training is there for supporting an unhappy lawyer than experience as a lawyer?

 Foreign Service Officer

 Interested in international relations?
 Consider pursuing a career as a Foreign Service Officer with the U.S. State Department.
 You’ll do things such as research and write reports, and enter into negotiations with government officials.
 There is no specific degree requirement to pursue this career, but as a Foreign Service Officer, you’ll likely utilize some of the same skills as you would if you were a practicing lawyer.
-Having a law degree and the knowledge about international law can certainly boost your chances.
+Having a law degree and background knowledge of international law will certainly boost your chances.